ToluClassics/Golang-projects/README.md

 # Golang-projects
-Putting together a list of mid level projects in Go
+Putting together a list of beginner to mid level projects in Go